 - Architectural decision guides – The architectural decision guides in the Cloud Adoption Framework describe patterns and models that help when creating cloud governance design guidance.

-- Cloud Operating model – Establish an operating model for the cloud
+- Cloud Operating model – Establish an operating model for the cloud.

-- Get started guide for Azure developers – The get started guide helps developers to get started with Azure and tools.
+- Get started guide for Azure developers – The get started guide helps developers get started with Azure and tools.

 - Azure Quickstart Templates – Deploy Azure resources through the Azure Resource Manager with community contributed templates to get more done.
 Deploy, learn, fork, and contribute back.